Lois Shepherd

 Lois Shepherd is the Wallenborn Professor of Biomedical Ethics at the School of Medicine’s Center for Health Humanities and Ethics and a Professor of Law and Public Health Sciences.
 She is an expert in the fields of health law and bioethics.
 Joining the faculty of the University of Virginia in 2008, she has a primary appointment in the School of Medicine’s Department of Public Health Sciences and a secondary appointment in the School of Law.
 She is based in the Center for Health Humanities and Ethics, where she directs the Center’s programs in medicine and law and is a co-director of Studies in Reproductive Ethics and Justice.

-Recent courses include, among others: Bioethics and the Law (law), Reproductive Ethics and Law (combining law, medical, and graduate nursing students), Money, Medicine, and Morals (a public health science course on the law and ethics of health care business), and a graduate level internship in Bioethics: Health Policy and Administration.
+Recent courses include, among others: Bioethics and the Law (law), Reproductive Ethics and Law (combining law, medical, and graduate nursing students), Topics in Law, Medicine, and Society, and a graduate level internship in Bioethics: Health Policy and Administration.
 She also contributes to the Medical School’s Undergraduate Medical Education.

 Shepherd has served on the UVA Health System’s ethics committee and institutional review board for over a decade.
 In 2013-2015, she chaired a University task force on non-tenure track faculty that led to the implementation of major policy reforms relating to career advancement, job security, and status for the General Faculty at UVA.